RaulS0sa/Stori_test/README.md

 Create a system that process Debit and Credit Transactions and send an email summarizing the transactions by month and year.

+ToDo:

-ToDo: Send events to S3 Buckets,
+Send events to S3 Buckets.

-Add JWT or similar Security Measure,
+Add JWT or similar Security Measure.

-Update date fields in transactions table to be not null Prevent Duplicate Transactions
+Update date field in transactions table to be not null.

+Prevent Duplicate Transactions.

 ## Requisites
 1. An AWS Account